hsnguyen24/hsnguyen24.github.io/index.md

 ## About

-I'm a M.S. student at Oregon State University, working as a graduate research assistant with [Prof. Xiao Fu](https://web.engr.oregonstate.edu/~fuxia).
+I'm Sean, a M.S. student at Oregon State University working as a graduate research assistant with [Prof. Xiao Fu](https://web.engr.oregonstate.edu/~fuxia).
 I received my B.Eng. in Artificial Intelligence (with first-class honours) from The Chinese University of Hong Kong in March 2024, working with [Prof. Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai).
 My current research focuses on principled methods for unsupervised deep learning, with provable guarantees on identifiability, robustness, and sample complexity.
 Outside of work, my hobbies are writing and cooking.

 - **Machine Learning:** deep generative models, matrix factorization
 - **Signal Processing:** graph learning and signal processing, network science